stirlo/littlebunker.com/_posts/feeds/environmental-news/2025-05-22-the-kentucky-tornadoes-spur-mounting-anx.md

-Tornadoes are measured using what’s called the Enhanced Fujita Scale, which ranks them on a scale of one to five according to their wind speed and potential for damage.
+Tornadoes are measured using what’s called the Enhanced Fujita Scale, which ranks them on a scale of 1 to 5 according to their wind speed and potential for damage.
 The mile-wide twister that blew out Anderson’s windows and flattened entire neighborhoods traveled over 50 miles and clocked in at EF-4, making it a particularly violent one.
 Meanwhile, an EF-3 funnel cloud cut a 23-mile path through the St. Louis area.